-Long-chain polyunsaturated fatty acids or LC-PUFAs are fatty acids that typically comprise 20 or more carbon and two or more double bonds that are divided into two groups: omega-3 and omega-6 depending on where the first double bond is placed in the molecule.
+Long-chain polyunsaturated fatty acids are fatty acids generally containing 20 or more carbons and two or more double bonds that are divided into two groups: omega-3 and omega-6 depending on where in the molecule the first double bond is located.

-The modern western diet has dramatically changed in terms of the nutritional content of fats following the recommendations of replacing foods rich in saturated fatty acids with those rich in polyunsaturated fatty acids with the aim of reducing total serum cholesterol and LDL lipoproteins and, therefore, the risk of cardiovascular diseases.
-However, the modern diet is richer in fatty acids from soybean, corn, and canola oils, as well as in margarine and shortening that are rich in omega-6 and poor in omega-3.
-The increase in omega-6 consumption, in turn, translates into a greater inhibition of the production of omega-3 synthesized by our body that, if not compensated with the intake of omega-3, can have an impact on our health since it has been shown that long-chain omega-3 fatty acids have crucial roles in:
+The modern Western diet has changed drastically in terms of the nutritional content of fats following recommendations to replace foods rich in saturated fatty acids with those rich in polyunsaturated fatty acids with the aim of reducing total serum cholesterol and LDL lipoproteins and, therefore, the risk of cardiovascular disease.
+However, the modern diet is richer in fatty acids from soybean, corn and canola oils, as well as margarines and shortenings that are rich in omega-6 and poor in omega-3.
+The increased consumption of omega-6 in turn results in a greater inhibition of the production of omega-3 synthesized by our body which, if not compensated by omega-3 intake, can have an impact on our health.